dead10ck/aws-razor/README.md

 *At last, my arm is complete again!*

 This tool is an alternative to awscli's built-in completion prompt.
-This tool uses the same auto completion machinery from the CLI's code, but simply writes the completion results as plain JSON objects (one per line) so that it can be used for any completion frontend, such as bash, fish, or nushell.
+It uses the same auto completion machinery from the CLI's code, but simply writes the completion results as plain JSON objects, one per line.
+It is primarily intended for completion frontends that accept more context than just the completion text, such as descriptions, e.g. nushell; although, it can be used for any completion frontend.

+## Usage